A matrix model with a singular weight and Painleve' III: Introduction

-where $Y_+(y)$ and $Y_-(y)$ denotes the limiting values of $Y(y)$ as it approaches the left and right hand side of the real axis.
-It turns out that the partition function $G_N(v_1,v_2)$ can be expressed in terms of $Y(y)$. \begin{lemma}[Bertola, Eynard and Hanard~\cite{BEH}](See also \cite{MM}) The following differential identities hold:
+where $Y_+(y)$ and $Y_-(y)$ denotes the limiting value of $Y(y)$ as it approaches the left- and right-hand side of the real axis.
+The jump matrix in the second condition is continuous, as the weight~\eqref{eq:rescaled_weight} can be uniformly bounded on $\mathbb{R}$; therefore, there is no need to specify any special behaviour of $Y(y)$ near the origin in the definition~\eqref{eq:RHP}.